Abdul-AZ/Ainan/README.md

 ![](github/appScreenshot.PNG)

 # Contribute
-Every contribution is welcome even if it is not planned but we will have a discussion about it to see if it fits the project or you can chose something from the To Do list [here](https://github.com/AbdullrahmanAlzeidi/ALZparticles/projects) and work on it (you don't havet to notify me however it would be prefered so we don't have more than 1 guy working on something).
+Every contribution is accepted however we will have a discussion on contributions that add new features.
+But other contributions like bug fixes, documentation and code cleaning/refactoring are more than welcomed.

-Issues are more than welcome aswell.
+Also do not be afraid to open an issue on the slightest issue/question/bug or whatever you have.

 # Libraries used
 * GLFW